 Before we proceed to define what makes the best app designer, we need to be aware of the definition.

 Mobile designers have many names and some of them are app designers, iOS app designers, Android app designers, and so on.
-They usually work closely with user-experience (UX) designers and user-interface (UI) designers to apply their design to mobile interfaces.
+They usually have track records of working closely with user-experience (UX) designers and user-interface (UI) designers to apply their design to mobile interfaces.
 Their main focus is on native mobile applications, but they should also be able to create designs for mobile and hybrid apps.

 Every mobile application designer should be aware of the difference between these three platforms.